ycm-core/YouCompleteMe/README.md

     other flags.

-    Running the `make` command will also place the `libclang.[so|dylib]` in the `YouCompleteMe/python` folder for you (it needs to be there for YCM to work).
+    Running the `make` command will also place the `libclang.[so|dylib]` in the `YouCompleteMe/python` folder for you if you compiled with clang support (it needs to be there for YCM to work).

 That's it.
 You're done.
 Refer to the _User Guide_ section on how to use YCM.
 Don't forget that if you want the C-family semantic completion engine to work,